Victorians will have access to additional mental health and wellbeing support through an initial 15 new dedicated HeadtoHelp hubs.

 Eastern Melbourne Primary Health Network is partnering with local services to deliver hubs in:

-- Hawthorn – Access Health and Community lead agency in partnership with Carrington Health and Link Health and Community
+- Hawthorn – Access Health and Community lead agency in partnership with Carrington Health

 - West Heidelberg – Banyule Community Health lead agency in partnership with Health Ability and Nexus Primary Health